titpetric/atitool/README.md

 * Memory clock data.

 # TODO
-* Modifying values and saving to a new ROM file.
+* Allow modifying memory timings saved to a new ROM file.

 # Compiling
 ```